Grrr1337/Csharp-Projects/README.md

-# C# Projects Repository
+# C# Projects and Snippets

-Welcome to the "C# Projects" repository!
+Welcome to the "C# Projects" repo!
 This collection houses a variety of C# projects and code snippets designed to assist developers in their software development journey.

 ## Table of Contents